NotifiUs/php-wctp/Readme.md

 |wctp-SubmitRequest | NotifiUs\WCTP\XML\SubmitRequest | &check; |
 |wctp-VersionQuery | NotifiUs\WCTP\XML\VersionQuery | &check; |

-## General Information
+## Return Type

+The `$xml` variable will be a *SimpleXMLElement* Object.
+You can get the XML as a string by calling `$xml->asXML()`

-## Dates
+## Relaxed parameter requirements

-We rely on the `nesbot/carbon` composer package for handling dates throughout our library.
+While we follow the WCTP recommendations for parameters and lengths, we don't enforce allowed characters.
+Anything that is not XML compliant will be automatically escaped, so keep that in mind.
+This should provide an additional level of flexibility (through conventions) and modernize the now ~15 year-old protocol.

-### Add WCTP token to wctp-Operation
+## Add WCTP token to wctp-Operation

 For all XML WCTP methods below, you can optionally pass in a `wctpToken` to the constructor: